x0054/mounty2/README.md

 Sometimes it's just easier to point and click.
 For these instances Mounty has a little helper app created in Automator.
 Using it is simple.

 1. Download [mounty-v1.0-with-helper.zip](https://github.com/x0054/mounty2/releases/download/1.0/mounty-v1.0-with-helper.zip) from releases.
 Unzip and install the helper app by dragging Mounty.app to your `Applications` directory.
-2. Create an empty directory where you would like to mount you remote share.
+2. Create an empty directory where you would like to mount your remote share.
 3. Place in the empty directory a text file with an extension of `.mount`.
 Something like `share.mount` would work well.
-4. Edit the `share.mount` file an on the first line enter the share location like so `smb://user@server/share`.
+4. Edit the `share.mount` file and on the first line enter the share location like so `smb://user@server/share`.
+Make sure you only have one line in the text file and save the file.
-5. (You only need to do this ones) Right click on the new `share.mount` file and click "Get Info".
-In the popup window, in the "Open with" section, select Mounty helper app from the drop down menu and then click "Change All..." button underneath.
+5. (You only need to do this once) Right click on the new `share.mount` file and click "Get Info."
+In the popup window, in the "Open with" section, select Mounty helper app from the drop down menu and then click the "Change All..." button underneath.
-6. Now simply double click the `share.mount` file.
-You will see a spinning gear in the menu bar, and shortly your share will be mounted inside the folder where `share.mount` file was located.
+6. Now simply double click on the `share.mount` file.
+You will see a spinning gear in the menu bar, and shortly your share will be mounted inside the folder where the `share.mount` file was located.

 *Note: You will be kicked out of the folder as soon as it's mounted.
 Don't worry, your `share.mount` file isn't gone, it's simply hidden by the contents of the mounted share.
 As soon as you unmount the share, you will see the `share.mount` file again.*

+## License

+Released under the MIT License.